 Joe Fairless: Best ever way you like to give back?

-Thanks again for being on the show.
-I hope you have a best ever day, and we’ll talk to you soon.
+I hope you have a best ever day, Ola, and we’ll talk to you again soon.

 Ola Dantis: Thank you so much, Joe.
 I appreciate it.